ondemandenv/odmd-contracts-base/.odmd/ONDEMANDENV_PLATFORM.md

   - In the app stack: `deploySchema(this, jsonSchemaString, myEnver.myApiBaseUrl.children[0])`
 - Consumption
   - Downstream build step: Use `SchemaTypeLoader` to download upstream JSON schemas and convert to Zod types
+  - Note: If the artifact is OpenAPI 3.1 (has `openapi`), use `components.schemas` for types and generate typed route helpers from `paths` (see OpenAPI single-artifact pattern above).

 #### Consumer structure (separate consumers for base URL and schema)